SyedSiddiqShakir/nasab/format_standards.md

 ### Entity
 Each node (person) in the graph can have the following attributes:

-- **Unique ID**: A unique identifier for each person, which will help in linking nodes.
+- **Unique ID**: A unique identifier for each person, which will help in linking nodes. (can be generated automatically in neo4j)
 - **Name**: Full name of the person
 - **Date of Birth**: To calculate age or display birth date
 - **Estimated Age**: If exact birth date isn’t available